Skip to Content

 To deal with this issue, some breeders are choosing to use a mini doodle in place of the miniature poodle parent.

-Mini Australian Berniedoodle
+Mini Australian Bernedoodle

 One such variation is the mini Australian Bernedoodle.
 In this case a mini Australian labradoodle is used in place of the miniature poodle.
 Unlike the American Labradoodle, the Australian Labradoodle is a mix of a Labrador Retriever, Poodle, Irish Water Spaniel, American Cocker Spaniel, and English Cocker Spaniel.

-Mini Bernedoodle Origins and History
+Origins and History

 Sherry Rupke of SwissRidge Kennels in Ontario, Canada, is credited with breeding the first standard Bernedoodle.
 Her aim was to create a doodle more fitting for family life.
 Unlike the high-energy Labrador or Golden Retriever, the Bernese is more relaxed and requires less exercise, making it a better choice for families.